tnadus/ios-ffmpeg-simple-player-rtsp-rtmp-http/README.md

 - Supports streaming protocols not supported natively
 - Supports additional codecs not covered by Apple's solution
 - Can be customized, configured and fine-tuned (such as buffering duration, audio or video raw data)

+Free version with ads has same features with the original version except it displays banner and interstitial ads during playback on revenue sharing model.
+That means the income from advertisements is shared among client and SDK owner with 40% 60% ratio.
+To do this client needs to provide Google Admob ad unit id's for banner and interstitial ads.

+After making money from AppStore, You can upgrade to full version any time

 ###You can purchase a commercial license at [VideoStreamSDK](http://videostreamsdk.com/).